List of awards and nominations received by Supernatural

-Supernatural is an American, fantasy, horror television series created by Eric Kripke.
+Supernatural is an American fantasy horror television series created by Eric Kripke.
 It was first broadcast on September 13, 2005, on The WB, and subsequently became part of successor The CW's lineup.
 Starring Jared Padalecki as Sam Winchester and Jensen Ackles as Dean Winchester, the series follows the two brothers as they hunt demons, ghosts, monsters, and other supernatural beings in the world.

 Constellation Awards

 The Constellation Awards is a set of Canadian awards given annually for the best science fiction or fantasy works and achievements of the previous year.
-Supernatural has received eighteen awards from their thirty-nine nominations.
+Supernatural has received two awards from their thirty-nine nominations.